 Below are some of the damages that may be covered by your motorcycle accident claim:

 - Imaging study costs, such as for MRIs, CT scans and X-rays

 - Hospital bills

 - Lost income or wages

 - Auto rental

 - Towing charges

 - Other damages

-After your Gilbert motorcycle accident, you need to immediately contact the experienced Gilbert motorcycle accident lawyers of Cantor Crane at 602.254.2701 for a free, no-obligation consultation.
+After your Gilbert motorcycle accident, you need to immediately contact the experienced Gilbert motorcycle accident lawyers of Cantor Injury Lawyers at 602.254.2701 for a free, no-obligation consultation.